MattyO/Integers-as-Letters---Python/readme.md

 Method
 ------
 The method to produce the resulting string is pretty simple.
 It is the same process used to convert a base 10 number to any other bases.
 Usually we see this when converting between base 10, 2, and 8.
-This time we are coveting to base 26, and using the uppercase alphabet to indicate of placeholder value.
+This time we are coveting to base 26, and using the uppercase alphabet to indicate placeholder value.
+A more visual description can be found here - http://www.purplemath.com/modules/numbbase.htm

 Files
 -----